AdaemmerP/lpirfs/README.md

 Main features
 -------------

--   Estimate linear impulse responses with local projections
--   Estimate non-linear impulse responses with local projections
+-   Estimate linear and non-linear impulse responses with local projections
--   Plot functions to visualize impulse responses
+-   Functions to plot linear and non-linear impulse responses
--   To improve efficiency, functions are partly implemented using Rcpp, RcppArmadillo
+-   Functions are partly implemented in Rcpp and RcppArmadillo to improve efficiency
 -   High performance with parallel computation

 Installation